Tandem Computers: NonStop I

 In the T/16, each CPU consisted of two boards of TTL logic and SRAMs, and ran at about 0.7 MIPS.
 At any instant, it could access only four virtual memory segments (System Data, System Code, User Data, User Code), each limited to 128 KB in size.
 The 16-bit address spaces were already small for major applications when it shipped.

 The first release of T/16 had only a single programming language, Transaction Application Language (TAL).
 This was an efficient machine-dependent systems programming language (for operating systems, compilers, etc.) but could also be used for non-portable applications.
 It was derived from HP 3000's System Programming Language (SPL).
 Both had semantics similar to C but a syntax based on Burroughs' ALGOL.
-Subsequent releases added support for Cobol74, Basic, Fortran, Java, C, C++, and MUMPS.
+Subsequent releases added support for Ada, COBOL, Basic, Fortran, Java, C, C++, Pascal, and MUMPS.

 The Tandem NonStop series ran a custom operating system which was significantly different from Unix or HP 3000's MPE.
 It was initially called T/TOS (Tandem Transactional Operating System) but soon named Guardian for its ability to protect all data from machine faults and software faults.
 In contrast to all other commercial operating systems, Guardian was based on message passing as the basic way for all processes to interact, without shared memory, regardless of where the processes were running.
 This approach easily scaled to multiple-computer clusters and helped isolate corrupted data before it propagated.

 All file system processes and all transactional application processes were structured as master/slave pairs of processes running in separate CPUs.
 The slave process periodically took snapshots of the master's memory state and took over the workload if and when the master process ran into trouble.
 This allowed the application to survive failures in any CPU or its associated devices, without data loss.
 It further allowed recovery from some intermittent-style software failures.
 Between failures, the monitoring by the slave process added some performance overhead but this was far less than the 100% duplication in other system designs.
 Some major early applications were directly coded in this checkpoint style, but most instead used various Tandem software layers which hid the details of this in a semi-portable way.